 Virus Protection Policy, User's Rights and Duties

-Computer Room and Office PCs are installed with Symantec's Corporate Anti-Virus (Symantec Endpoint Protection), updated automatically from our centralized anti-virus server at every login and several times during your working session.
+Computer Room and Office PCs are installed with a corporate antivirus software, updated automatically from our centralised antivirus server at every login and several times during your working session.

-The ICT Service does not provide anti-virus software for use on personal PCs or laptops nor support for anti-virus tools acquired by users.
-However, please see below for (Personal Laptop) users' duties.
+The ICT Service does not provide antivirus software for use on personally-owned PCs or laptops nor support for antivirus tools acquired by users.
+However, please see AntiVirus Protection for general guidelines for your personally-owned devices.

 As an EUI user you should make every reasonable effort to keep your computer virus-free and reduce risk of exploitation.

-All Computer Room and Office PCs as well as EUI laptops have facilities which allow users to check their own machine and/or storage media for viruses (see above).
+All Computer Room and Office PCs as well as EUI laptops have facilities which allow users to check their own machine and/or storage media for viruses.

-Personal laptop users are responsible for installing an anti-virus programme on their machines and keeping it up to date before connecting to the EUI network.
-Please see Anti-Virus Protection Guidelines for more information.
+Users with personally-owned devices are responsible for installing an antivirus software on their machines and keeping it up to date before connecting to the EUI network.
+Please see AntiVirus Protection Guidelines for more information.

-Personal laptop users are also requested to keep their operating system up to date with the latest system and security patches.
+Personal laptop users are also requested to keep their operating system up to date with the latest upgrades and security patches.
 See Windows Update site or Mac Software Update site for further information.

 In addition to the above, the following "Good Behaviour" practices should also be followed by all EUI members:

-Members infringing the above rules and regulations may face sanctions as per the Acceptable Use Policy (AUP).
+Members infringing the above rules and regulations will face consequences as per Acceptable Use Policy (AUP).